 At the countrywide level, the racial-ethnic distribution of dental hygiene majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Dental Hygiene, too.
-About 1.0% of those with this major are international students.
+Dental Hygiene appeals to people across the globe.
+About 0.9% of those with this major are international students.

 How Much Do Dental Hygiene/Hygienist Majors Make?

 Salaries According to BLS